Kuggo/Krimson/README.md

 The second way is by providing code for the function like so: function Name: fn = input -> output statement.

+### Types

+Types are sets of possible values that any value with that type can take.

+### Variables

+Variables are memory locations that can store values.
+In krimson variable is uniquely identified with an identifier and a type.